A Study of Backdoors in Instruction Fine-tuned Language Models: Defense for Post Fine-tuning Scenario

-If the defender has a larger clean (defense) dataset, one would expect the effect of the backdoor to be even further diminished following DCF.
+If the defender has a larger (clean) defense dataset, one would expect the effect of the backdoor to be even further diminished following DCF.
 We validate this by increasing the size of the Yelp defense dataset from 20k to 100k, which results in further drops in ASR in Table \ref{tab:downstream_clean_finetuning_small}.
-From Table~\ref{tab:downstream_clean_finetuning_large}, we observe that the backdoored FLAN-T5-large model does not transfer very well to the non-finetuning datasets (ASR is in the 30 percent range).
-However, the effect of DCF on unlearning the backdoor pattern on SST2 is similar to that of the small model.
-While \cite{xu2023instructions} (see Section \ref{sec:bd-defense-review}) found that model refinement (dubbed ``continual learning'') is not effective at mitigating learned backdoors, we have found that DCF {\it is} effective at mitigating attack transfer to other domains.
+Similar observations can be made for the FLAN-T5-large model (see Appdx \ref{apx:method-post}).
+While \citet{xu2023instructions} found that model refinement (dubbed ``continual learning'') is not effective at mitigating backdoors (see Appdx \ref{sec:bd-defense-review}), we have found that DCF {\it is} effective at mitigating attack transfer to other domains.